finbourne/lusid-sdk-python/sdk/docs/PropertyDefinitionsApi.md

 [EARLY ACCESS] Get property definition

-Retrieve the definition of the specified property.
+Retrieve the definition of a specified property.

 ### Example